New Orleans English: Phonology

+New Orleans is locally pronounced [nəˈwɔəlɪnz] or [nəˈwɔəliənz], with the "New" destressed.
+The slurred, stereotypical "N'awlins" [nɔəlɪnz] and the General American [nu ɔɻˈlinz] are not often heard from natives.
+Louisiana can be pronounced as the standard [luˈiziænə] or a slightly reduced [ləˈwiziænə] in the 'Yat' dialect.

+Black New Orleanians adopt most features of the African-American Vowel Shift, which they share with Black residents of Acadiana.
+Compared with Black New Iberians though, Black New Orleanians had in-gliding /i, u/ and less diphthongized /o/.

+Vocabulary

 Local variance

-The Yat accent is the most pronounced version of the New Orleans accent and is perceptually similar to a New York accent.
-As with all dialects, there is variance in the accent to geographic and social factors like one's specific neighborhood or income level.
-The type, strength, and lexicon of the accent vary from section to section of the New Orleans metropolitan area.
-Longtime residents can often tell what area the other residents are from by their accent.
+The Yat accent is the most pronounced version of the New Orleans accent, and is perceptually similar to a New York accent.
+As with all dialects, there is variance in the accent to geographic and social factors like one's exact locational or financial background.

 Speakers of this dialect originated in the Ninth Ward, as well as the Irish Channel and Mid-City.
 Lighter features of the dialect can be heard in some parts of the city, such as Lakeview, the Marigny, the Garden District, and some parts of Gentilly, but mainly in the suburbs.
 The dialect is present to some degree in all seven parishes that make up the New Orleans metropolitan area, from St. Tammany to Plaquemines.
 As with many sociolinguistic artifacts in the 21st century, the dialect is usually more distinct among older members of the population.
 The New Orleans suburban area of Chalmette shows the strongest Yat accent.